pippim/pippim.github.io/programs/homa.md

 ### `hostnamectl status` Capabilities

-When you type `hostnamectl status` at the command line you will see:
+When you type `hostnamectl status` at the command line you will see something like this:

 ```shell
    Static hostname: alien